davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: V850 Options

-These -m options are defined for V850 implementations:
+These :samp:`-m` options are defined for V850 implementations:

 .. option:: -mlong-calls, -mno-long-calls